Kung Fu

 As far as classics go, Kung Fu is one high up there in terms of leaving an indelible impression.
 Even if you’ve never played the game itself, you’ve doubtlessly played a game inspired by its elementary concept – punch and kick through armies of martial arts foes, and fight a boss with a life bar at the end.
 “Hurt bad guys” is like the rice or wheat of the gaming industry, and this game first presented the idea of Hong Kong kung fu action flicks in videogame form.

 This is an arcade port of Kung Fu Master.
-In Japan, it was apparently tied in with a Jackie Chan chop-saki movie release, but the game appears to take only the names of the film’s protagonists, and the hitting people, from the movie.
+In Japan, it was apparently tied in with a Jackie Chan movie release, but the game appears to take only the names of the film’s protagonists, and the hitting people, from the movie.
 The result is a fairly simple scroller where you climb up five levels of a pagoda, fighting various foes and a diminishing timer, with a boss blocking your way to the stairs.
 Success means repeating the five levels over again with increased difficulty.

 Big trouble in little pagoda.